arshiakkhaa-spec/Implementation/README.md

 * **Face Editing & Retouching:** Automated makeup application and skin smoothing.
 * **Face Generation:** Conditional GANs and avatar creation.
 * **Medical Imaging:** The underlying U-Net architecture is also applicable to medical segmentation tasks (e.g., CT scans, Thyroid nodule detection).

----
-*Developed as part of a research project on Image Segmentation techniques.*